mholzel/drive/README.md

+# Overview

-# This repository contains several projects related to self-driving cars.
+This repository contains several projects related to self-driving cars.
 All of the projects in this repository were designed and tested in
 - 64-bit Anaconda 4.4.0 (Python 3.6.1)
 - with OpenCV 3.3.0